Ashik-Techie/Job-Tracker/README.md

 IAM Roles:

-- EC2 Instance Role: Grants least-privilege access for app and logging.
+- EC2 Instance Role:** Attached to EC2 instances for runtime access to AWS services
-- GitHub Actions OIDC Role: Temporary credentials for Terraform and deployments.
+- GitHub Actions OIDC Role:** Used by Terraform to provision and manage infrastructure

 🚀 CI/CD Workflow